Crosspointe

 Several listings for this building explicitly mention extra storage, including phrases like 'storage unit' in a courtyard or backyard and 'spacious lanai with storage' as well as large dedicated storage closets and attic storage.
 Although only 2/20 listings check storage in building amenities and 3/20 in unit features, the repeated narrative descriptions across different units and agents indicate that some units have dedicated storage spaces.
 Buyers seeking extra storage would reasonably consider this building, so storage_unit is set to true based on these remarks.

-I searched for surfboard storage, board storage, surf storage, or similar amenity language, but found nothing.
-Some remarks mention general storage or yard space, but nothing specifically about surfboard storage facilities.
+I searched for surfboard-specific storage references, including phrases like surfboard storage, board storage, or bike-and-surfboard storage, and found nothing.
+The remarks mention general storage in some units, but not dedicated surfboard storage facilities.

 No analysis available